 - Install a firewall on your computer to protect yourself when shopping online from home.

-- Use an antivirus software for an added layer of security on your computer.
+- Use antivirus software for an added layer of security on your computer.

-- Check for "https" on websites to make sure they're secure.
+- Check for "https" at the beginning of website addresses to make sure they're secure.

 - Avoid shopping online in public places using unsecured Wi-Fi.